 - ERR.A.1 NAWG supports research and development of environmentally-sound crop protection products in accordance with the goals and purposes of the Food Quality Protection Act and calls upon all federal agencies to use sound science, transparent procedures, and balance in its implementation.
-(Renewed March 2016) - ERR.A.2 NAWG supports price and registration harmonization between Canada and the United States on all crop protection products.
+(Renewed February 2019) - ERR.A.2 NAWG supports price and registration harmonization between Canada and the United States on all crop protection products.
 (Renewed February 2018) - ERR.A.3 NAWG supports the continued and essential use of phosphide.
+(Renewed February 2019)

-(Renewed March 2016) - ERR.A.4 NAWG supports the continued classification of anhydrous ammonia as a compressed gas and the labeling thereof.
-(Renewed March 2016) - ERR.A.5 NAWG supports federal funding for chemical disposal programs.
-(Renewed March 2017) - ERR.A.6 NAWG opposes requiring pre-notification of crop protection product application.
-(Renewed March 2016) - ERR.A.7 NAWG supports federal preemption for the establishment of crop protection productuse restrictions.
-(Renewed March 2016) - ERR.A.8 NAWG supports restoring full patent protection rights to manufacturers of crop protection products at the time their products receive full registration (Renewed March 2016) - ERR.A.9 NAWG opposes designation of any agricultural crop production as a point source of pollution.
+- ERR.A.4 NAWG supports the continued classification of anhydrous ammonia as a compressed gas and the labeling thereof.
+(Renewed February 2019) - ERR.A.5 NAWG supports federal funding for chemical disposal programs.
+(Renewed March 2017) - ERR.A.6 NAWG opposes requiring prenotification of crop protection product application.
+(Renewed February 2019) - ERR.A.7 NAWG supports federal preemption for the establishment of crop protection product use restrictions.
+(Renewed February 2019) - ERR.A.8 NAWG supports restoring full patent protection rights to manufacturers of crop protection products at the time their products receive full registration.
+(Renewed February 2019) - ERR.A.9 NAWG opposes designation of any agricultural crop production as a point source of pollution.
 (Renewed February 2018) - ERR.A.10 NAWG opposes legislation that requires pesticide application records to be made public.
-(Renewed March 2016) - ERR.A.11 NAWG opposes EPA requiring

-- buffer zones for new or existing chemical registrations without first providing sound science to demonstrate the need for a buffer.
-(Renewed March 2016) - ERR.A.12 NAWG will work with coalition partners and EPA to ensure that crop protectant risk assumptions and assessments reflect the most up-to-date agricultural practices.
-(Renewed February 2018) - ERR.A.13 NAWG supports providing reciprocal research, registration and regulation of crop protection and biotech products between the U.S. and other countries.
-(Renewed March 2016) - ERR.A.14 NAWG supports the Organization for Economic Cooperation and Development (OCED) process which promotes compliance of Codex tolerances for residues of crop protection product and testing and opposes the use of default assumptions and/or the cancellation of a registered product when there is not a readily available substitute.
-(Renewed March 2016) - ERR.A.15 NAWG opposes holding farmers liable when crop protection products are applied, stored or disposed of in accordance with label instructions.
-(Renewed March 2016) - ERR.A.16 NAWG supports continuation of the Section 18 process.
-(Renewed March 2016) - ERR.A.17 NAWG encourages EPA to use NAFTA registration provisions to develop common labels and registrations for crop protection products.
-(Renewed March 2016) - ERR.A.18 NAWG supports that all pesticide removals should be based on sound science.
-(Renewed March 2016) - ERR.A.19 NAWG strongly supports continuing efforts to clarify that applications of crop protection products do not constitute point sources of pollution under the Clean Water Act when applied in accordance with legally-registered EPA labels.
-We support and acknowledge the work to pass - H.R.
+(Renewed February 2019) - ERR.A.11 NAWG opposes EPA requiring buffer zones for new or existing chemical registrations without first providing sound science to demonstrate the need for a buffer.
+(Renewed February 2019) - ERR.A.12 NAWG will work with coalition partners and EPA to ensure that crop protection risk assumptions and assessments reflect the most upto-date agricultural practices.
+(Renewed February 2018) - ERR.A.13 NAWG supports providing reciprocal research, registration and regulation of crop protection and - NAWG 2019-2020 Directory 56 biotech products between the U.S. and other countries.
+(Renewed February 2019)

+- ERR.A.14 NAWG supports the Organization for Economic Cooperation and Development (OCED) process which promotes compliance of Codex tolerances for residues of crop protection product and testing and opposes the use of default assumptions and/or the cancellation of a registered product when there is not a readily available substitute.
+(Renewed February 2019) - ERR.A.15 NAWG opposes holding farmers liable when crop protection products are applied, stored or disposed of in accordance with label instructions.
+(Renewed February 2019) - ERR.A.16 NAWG supports continuation of the Section 18 (c) special local need process.
+(Revised February 2019) - ERR.A.17 NAWG encourages EPA to use NAFTA registration provisions to develop common labels and registrations for crop protection products.
+(Renewed February 2019) - ERR.A.18 NAWG supports that all pesticide removals should be based on sound science.
+(Renewed February 2019) - ERR.A.19 NAWG strongly supports continuing efforts to clarify that applications of crop protection products do not constitute point sources of pollution under the Clean Water Act when applied in accordance with legally-registered EPA labels.
+We support and acknowledge the work to pass H.R.
 953 as the best means to accomplish this.
-(Revised March 2017) - ERR.A.20 NAWG opposes changes to the EPA ${\bf r}$ regulations on private pesticide applicator training.
-(Montana, March 2016)
+(Revised March 2017) - ERR.A.20 NAWG opposes changes that are more restrictive to the EPA regulations on private pesticide applicator training.
+(Revised by Texas, February 2019)